2021 Hong Kong Election Committee Subsector elections: Nominations

 In the nomination period from 6 to 12 August, the Electoral Affairs Commission received a total of 1,016 individual nominations, competing for 967 seats in 36 subsectors.
 The remaining 533 seats would be nominated by the designated organisations and by ex officio members.
 Among the 1,016 nominations, 603 of those were returned uncontested.
 Only 413 candidates who were running in the 13 of the 36 electable subsectors would have a contested race, equal to around a quarter of the Election Committee seats.

-On 26 August 2021, Chief Secretary for Administration John Lee, who also chaired the newly established Candidate Eligibility Review Committee, announced that the invalidation of the registration application of the only localist legislators Cheng Chung-tai who was supposedly an ex officio member in the Election Committee.
+On 26 August 2021, Chief Secretary for Administration John Lee, who also chaired the newly established Candidate Eligibility Review Committee, announced that the invalidation of the registration application of the only localist camp legislators Cheng Chung-tai who was supposedly an ex officio member in the Election Committee.
 Pierre Chan, the remaining non-establishment legislator along with Cheng, did not register as ex officio member.

 As a result, all but two nominated candidates were from the pro-Beijing camp: moderate party Third Side founder Tik Chi-yuen and pro-democracy Sai Kung District Council chairperson Francis Chau.
 Jason Poon, another moderate construction company owner who blew the whistle on the 2018 MTR Sha Tin to Central Link construction scandal, failed to be nominated through Religious subsector after drawing lots.

 Election results

 The voting atmosphere in the city was down as 99.9 per cent of Hong Kong voters in legislative election were ineligible to vote in Election Committee elections.
 The security was tight as the number of deployed police officers outweighed number of voters, about 6,000 police deployed on standby for an election participated by only 4,800 voters.

 The election, with the record turnout of 89.77 per cent, was a big win for pro-Beijing camp as expected, winning all but one seats.
 Tik Chi-yuen was the only non-establishment elected member only after drawing lots due to same number of votes with another candidate.
 The Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) continued their domination in the camp, claiming to have won more than 150 seats.
 The Hong Kong Federation of Trade Unions (FTU) ranked the second with 76 seats, and Business and Professionals Alliance for Hong Kong (BPA) coming next with at least 40 seats, while the New People's Party and the Liberal Party said to have 21 and more than 15 seats respectively.
 As some candidates did not reveal their party affiliation, the numbers from the parties could not be verified.

 The vote count soon emerged as controversy for consuming 14 hours although there are only 4,389 ballots, much slower than previous elections.
 The Electoral Affairs Commission apologised for the clumsiness.
-Some pro-Beijing politicians and parties, including the Chief Executive, demanded the Commission to explain and review the process.
+Some pro-Beijing politicians and parties, including the Chief Executive, demanded the commission to explain and review the process.